-CPRC has found that there are 22 State Capitols in the U.S. which officially allow some form of legal firearm carry for either visitors, legislators, employees, or all of the above.
+CPRC has found that there are at least 21 State Capitols in the U.S. which officially allow some form of legal firearm carry for either visitors, legislators, employees, or all of the above.
 Tennessee is the most recent state to allow carrying permitted concealed handguns into legislative buildings.
 Some states require the individual have a handgun carry permit before being allowed to enter the Capitol with a firearm.
 Here is the breakdown of those Capitols.
-At least one other state officially bans guns (Georgia), but legislators have an agreement that allows them to carry.
+At least two other states officially bans guns (Georgia and Pennsylvania), but legislators have an agreement that allows them to carry.
+Virginia has now banned the carrying of concealed handguns at the Capitol, but state police have publicly stated that they will not enforce the ban when it comes to lawmakers carrying so this is likely not a total ban on carrying.
+Thus if you include Virginia, Georgia, and Pennsylvania on the list, you still have 24 state Capitols that still allow the carrying of concealed handguns by some non-law enforcement on Capitol grounds.
+We know that there are other states where legislators are allowed to carry even if it is against state law, but we have only included those that were confirmed by media accounts.

 Despite carrying being allowed for decades (or possibly even longer) in many of these statehouses, the rate of these problems is incredibly rare and in no cases has anyone been injured.
 There have been no reported problems with civilians being able to carry on statehouse grounds.
 Cases are shown at the bottom of this page.